alan-turing-institute/KnowledgeFlows/report/report.md

 |-------------------------|-------------------------|--------------------------|---------------------|

-The 5 transitions with top **SR** average weights observed in the periods of 1997 and 2008  and 2009 - 2018 are shown in Tables 5 and 6.
+The five transitions with top **SR** average weights observed in the periods of 1997 and 2008  and 2009 - 2018 are shown in Tables 5 and 6.
-As seen in these tables, the highest weighted transitions have a low count of entries, most of them around of the 10 counts limit.
+As seen in these tables, the highest weighted transitions have a low count of entries, most of them around the 10 counts limit.
+This is no surprised, as the ASHE dataset represents only 1% of the total employment population, the resulting transition samples are low in the count values (eg. 81% of the transitions between different industries have less than 35 counts), this can be observed in the case of the **flows** algorithm for Figure \ref{CountsFlows}.

 Table 7.
 Top 5 transitions with highest *SR* average weight observed in the ASHE dataset in the period of 2009 to 2018 for both the **flows** and **connections** algorithms.